pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## Damn good

----

-Ana: How was the movie?

-Bob: Damn good!

----

-Ana: How are you doing?

-Bob: Damn good!

----

 ## Game on
----

-Ana: O, should we start that new project?

-Bob: Game on!

----

 ## Let' go ahead!
----

-Ana: What do you think about doing X?

-Bob: Let' go ahead with that!

----

 ## "Breathe deeply"
 * You need to calm down and breathe deeply.